 It was in 1994 I began to see the Scripture "dispensationally" and that has, once and for all, has answered virtually all the apparent conflicts and contradictions of Scripture.
 It certainly helps to heed the Scripture itself to see; to whom, concerning what, and to which dispensation or time a particular Scripture refers.
 I now see that Scripture can interpret Scripture when we "rightly divide the word of truth" (2Tim2:15).

-Let it be known that I do receive the entire inspired, God-breathed, Bible Scripture as for my learning, but I particularly receive the portion Bible Scripture written to us today, in this "dispensation of the grace of God," as being written for me and to me as a re-birthed Child of God and member of "the church, which is the body of Christ."
+Let it be known that I do receive the entire inspired, God-breathed, Bible Scripture as for my learning, but I particularly receive the portion Bible Scripture that is written to us and about us today, during today's "dispensation of the grace of God," as being written for me and to me as a re-birthed Child of God and member of "the church, which is the body of Christ."
 I no longer take my instruction from Scripture written to other peoples in other dispensations (e.g. Israel), as being to me or for me to follow.
 The Lord Himself is the same in all Scripture, as He is full of grace, loving us unconditionally, but He has dealt and does deal with Israel and the body of Christ in significantly different ways.

 In "rightly dividing the word of truth" (2Tim 2:15) I must first discern to which of the following people is a scripture written "to the Jew" or to " the Greek (Gentile)" or to "the church of God" (1Cor 10:32).
 This helps me to not take other peoples mail as my own.
 This heightens the truth that is ours, for us today in the "dispensation of the grace of God" (Eph 3:2).